 Consistent with the principle adopted in the DADRP program design that LSEs must be held harmless from the acts of third-party CSPs, a transfer payment from CSPs to LSEs equal to the level of non-performance in each interval times the difference between real time LBMP and the CSP's energy bid during that interval is required.
-In addition, an adjustment to the LSE balancing charge is necessary to insulate LSEs from actions over which they have no control Details of the RTDRP payment flow will be finalized prior to implementation, but do not impact SMD 2.0 software development initiatives.
+This will insulate LSEs from actions over which they have no control, as well as provide third-party CSPs with the incentive to respond fully and quickly to NYISO instructions.